MichaelPStimpson/MichaelPStimpson.github.io/_posts/2021-11-20-so-you-want-to-be-a-salesforce-developer.md

 ## Developer Tooling

-    VS Code will be your bread and butter day in and day out.
+    <p>VS Code will be your bread and butter day in and day out.
     To get started there on the platform you only need one tool, SFDX.
-    Being familiar with a source control tool is essential in todays market.
+    Being familiar with a source control tool is essential in todays market.</p>

 <ul>
   <li>VS Code</li>